-If you have hard water stains on your taps, try using a magic eraser.
-These sponges have great cleaning power, and they can easily remove stubborn marks from different surfaces in your home.
+Try using a magic eraser if you have hard water stains on your taps.
+These sponges have great cleaning power and can easily remove stubborn marks from different surfaces in your home.
 They are cheap too, so it’s worth giving them a try!

-Bleach is another solution that works well for removing hard water stains from taps.
+Bleach is another solution that removes hard water stains from taps.
 Just add some bleach to warm water and use a cloth to scrub away the marks on the surface of your tap.
 You should see results within a few minutes or so!
 You can also combine vinegar and baking soda if you don’t have any bleach at home, but this mixture won’t work as well as bleach alone, so stick with the latter if possible!

 Soak the tap in vinegar overnight:

-The vinegar will soften up the deposits and reduce the amount of scrubbing required to remove them.
+The vinegar will soften up the deposits and reduce the scrubbing required to remove them.

-Use baking soda to remove hard water stains from your bathroom taps, faucets, and showerheads.
-You need to mix equal quantities of baking soda and warm water in a bowl and use this mixture to scrub the stains off gently before rinsing with plain water.
+Using baking soda removes hard water stains from bathroom taps, faucets, and showerheads.
+You need to mix equal quantities of baking soda and warm water in a bowl and gently scrub the stains off before rinsing with plain water.

 Use lemon juice and salt:

-Mix equal quantities of lemon juice and salt in a bowl and use this mixture to scrub the stains off gently before rinsing with plain water.
+Mix equal quantities of lemon juice and salt in a bowl and gently scrub the stains off before rinsing with plain water.